 Lomita's economic domain score represents the range of economic opportunities in the area.
 When compared to surrounding coastal communities, Lomita's score is lower, but higher when compared to communities to the east.
 Lomita's score ranges from 0.50 and up, which shows a relatively positive economic outcome, as shown in Figures 13 and 13a.
 Further, Figure 14 show that those in the northern and western portions of the City have the greatest access to employment based on proximity, ranging from 40 to 80 in the highest block groups and as low as 20 to 40 in the southern and eastern areas of the community.
 Further, the southernmost portion of Lomita's has the farthest proximity.
-The sites identified in the Housing Element Sites Inventory are located in those areas with highest proximity to employment opportunities and public transit, to give those without a vehicle better access to employment.
+The sites identified in the Housing Element Sites Inventory are located in those areas with highest proximity to employment.
 When comparing the jobs proximity index to Figure 4, White Majority Tracts, populations with fewer white individuals, in the southeast of the City, experience lower proximity to jobs.
 And the area shown to have a median income of \$125,000 or more in Figure 7 has moderate proximity to employment.